Healthcare Policy Issues

 Exception to CE marking

 While CE marking is generally required on all medical devices, there are a few exceptions.
-All custom made implantable and non-implantable devices and devices for clinical investigations are subject to a different conformity assessment module which does not require CE marking at the end of the process.
-In vitro diagnostics for performance evaluation or research purposes only are not subject to the IVD directive although they may be subject to national requirements.
-In general, devices shown at trade fairs, exhibits, for demonstrations etc do not need to have CE marking.
+All custom-made implantable and non-implantable devices and devices for clinical investigations are subject to a different conformity assessment module which does not require CE marking at the end of the process.
+In vitro diagnostics for performance evaluation or research purposes only are not subject to the IVD directive, although they may be subject to national requirements.
+In general, devices shown at trade fairs, exhibits, for demonstrations, etc. do not need to have CE marking.
 However, it is recommended to indicate clearly that non-CE marked devices are for demonstration purposes only.

 Use of EU-Wide Harmonized Standards

-The task of complying with essential requirements can be simplified by voluntarily using EU-wide (EN) harmonized standards.
+Complying with essential requirements can be simplified by voluntarily using EU-wide (EN) harmonized standards.
 The risk assessment management standard which facilitates the initial checking of the relevant essential requirements is ISO/EN 14971.
 Manufacturers may also establish their own checklists for risk assessment of medical devices.